aknobloch/WinRemote/README.md

 ## Acknowledgments

-* Thank you Scott Warfield for being out client
+* Thank you Scott Warfield for being our client